tandonravi/RTandon.github.io/_pages/team.md

       <p style="font-size: 18px;"><a href="https://meiyuzhong.github.io/">Meiyu Zhong</a></p>
     </td>
     <td>
-      <p>Meiyu Zhong started the PhD program at the University of Arizona in 2021.
-She received her B.S. in Electrical and Computer Engineering at Shanghai University and M.S. in Electrical and Computer Engineering at University of Southern California.
-Her research interests are Robustness and Fairness in Machine Learning.
+      <p>Meiyu Zhong started the PhD program in the Electrical and Computer Engineering Department at the University of Arizona in 2021.
+She obtained her B.S. degree from Shanghai University in 2019 and M.S. degree from University of Southern California in 2021.
+Her research interests include Trustworthy Machine Learning with a special forcus on Robustness and Fairness in Machine Learning.
 She has interned at Micron Technology in 2024. </p>
     </td>
   </tr>
 </table>